brgalloway/ansible-docker-repo/README.md

-# Repository of Ansible Playbooks
+# Ansible and Docker collection

-These playbooks will update the package manager for the distribution used, and will complete all the necassary steps to install the main service on all hosts in your inventory.
-Included in the repository is a CentOS and Ubuntu variation of each playbook.
+This repository is a collection of ansible playbooks, roles, and docker files for quickly deploying services.